jdberry/tag/README.md

 	tag --no-file *

-### Find all files on the filesystem with tag(s)
+### Find all files on the filesystem with specified tags

-The *find* operation searches across your local filesystem for all files that contain the specified tags.
+The *find* operation searches across your filesystem for all files that contain the specified tags.
 This uses the same filesystem metadata database that Spotlight uses, so it is fast.

 	tag --find tagname
 	tag --find tagname1,tagname2...